suryarathee/GPT-124M-/README.md

 This GPT model follows the architecture of the original Transformer, as introduced in [Attention is All You Need](https://doi.org/10.48550/arXiv.1706.03762).
 The basic System design is inspired by [ChatGPT2](https://github.com/openai/gpt-2) which was implemented in Tensorflow.
 Introduction of new concept like Flash Attention  have decreased Training time as compared to initial GPT2 Model.
+Training date used is [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu/viewer) which is much better that OpenWebText used by Original ChatGPT2.

 ### 🔧 Transformer Block